Shushsa/docs/docs/general.md

 ## Q3: What makes you an 'interchain' exchange?

-We will comply with Cosmos' Inter-Blockchain Communication (IBC) standard and the Interchain Message Passing Protocol specified by Polkadot, as well as other foundational standards that might emerge in the future.
+We will comply with Cosmos' Inter-Blockchain Communication (IBC) standard and the Interchain Message Passing Protocol specified by Polkadot, as well as other core standards that might emerge in the future.

-## Q4: Will Kira have the native token, if yes, how will it be used?
+## Q4: Will Kira have the native token, if yes, what role does it play?

-Kira has a native stake-able asset called Kira Exchange Token (KEX) which is used to secure the network, and yields the revenues for the stakeholders in the form of block rewards, network and exchange fees as well as it’s used as incentivization tool for the onchain contracting in the community fund.
-KEX will also be used in the permissionless token issuance mechanism.
+Kira's native staking asset is called the Kira Exchange Token (KEX).
+KEX is used to secure the network, and delegating KEX yields block rewards, network fees and exchange fees for stakeholders.
+KEX also powers the on-chain contracting mechanism via the community fund and is used in the permissionless token issuance process.

 ## Q5: How KEX token will be created, if there is no pre-mine?